GlacioHack/xdem/doc/source/background.md

 - **State-of-the-art**: all methods should be at the cutting edge of remote sensing science, to provide users with the most reliable and up-to-date tools.

+And finally:

+- **Reproducibility:** all code should be version-controlled and release-based, to ensure consistency of dependent packages and works;

+- **Open-source:** all code should be accessible and re-usable to anyone in the community, for transparency and open governance.

 ## The people behind xDEM